 It’s said that spray-drying coffee leaves more of the flavour intact so, try and look for a brand that uses that method.

-Cream and milk can help – but, remember that they do reduce the effects of antioxidants in the coffee so, you need to weigh up taste versus health benefits there.
+Cream and milk can help – but, remember that they do reduce the effects of antioxidants in the coffee so, you need to weigh up the taste versus the health benefits there.

-Serve it in a clear mug.
-A researcher called Charles Spence at Oxford University has done a whole load of fun experiments looking at how the tastes of items change depending how they are served – and he has found that coffee tastes more bitter if it’s served in a white cup.
+A researcher called Charles Spence at Oxford University has done a whole load of fun experiments looking at how the tastes of items change depending on how they are served – and he has found that coffee tastes more bitter if it’s served in a white cup.

 Considering the biggest complaint about instant coffee is that it’s more bitter, that’s not something you might want to happen.
 In his trial, however, a clear mug led to the coffee tasting smoother.

 Choose Third Wave Coffee

 If it’s still not working for you, you might also help to choose what’s known as a third-wave instant coffee brand.
 These are trying to do for instant coffee what every coffee shop out there has done for the roasted beans – improve the quality from the ground up.

 One example of these is Alpine Start – a company you have to love because it was started halfway up a cliff when the owner was trying to make coffee with a coffee press (while suspended in the air).
 They therefore decided they needed to make a good instant coffee.

 Also, have a look at Blk and Bold who offer coffee bags!
 You just steep them like teabags.

 Use All Your Senses